G-Mudgal/librarymanagement/README.md

-# librarymanagement
+### ***Important: Swagger support is not yet available for spring 3***

 Simple Library Management System developed using Spring Boot and Spring Secrity

-## ***Important: Swagger support is not yet available for spring 3***

 H2 In Memory Database has been used and users are also stored within memory only